Debt Recovery Process: Letter of Demand

-The first step to any debt recovery process is the serving of a letter of demand upon a debtor individual or company.
-A letter of demand is required to set out clearly details of a debt that is owed to a creditor.
+The first step to any debt recovery process for a credit manager is the serving of a letter of demand upon a debtor individual or company.
+A letter of demand is required to set out clearly the details of a debt that is owed to a creditor.

-It is a useful and beneficial step.
-It is a required step in order to put a debtor on notice of a debt that is due and payable, and set out the terms of when such debt is required to be paid.
+It is a useful and beneficial step for credit managers to put a debtor on notice of a debt that is due and payable, and set out the terms of when the debt is required to be paid.
 By failing to respond to a letter of demand, a creditor may take action against the debtor without further notice, which can result in Court proceedings or the obtaining of a Court Judgment.

 However, it is not as simple as just sending a note to a debtor demanding payment.
-A letter of demand must be clear and concise as to:
+A letter of demand should be clear and concise as to:

 - The amount of debt that is owed;

 - To whom the debt is owed

 - Who is liable to pay the debt;